avapolzin/avapolzin.github.io/_projects/quench_list.md

 <!-- - Corvus A ([Jones et al. 2024](){:target="_blank"}) -- note that this dwarf is gas-rich and potentially observed in a transitory quiescent phase -->

 Notes and caveats:
+- Metallicity estimates for Tucana are discrepant between the linked references.
+The one listed in the table is from [Lavery & Mighell (1992)](https://ui.adsabs.harvard.edu/abs/1992AJ....103...81L/abstract){:target="_blank"}, while [Monelli et al. (2010c)](https://ui.adsabs.harvard.edu/abs/2010ApJ...722.1864M/abstract){:target="_blank"} suggest that Tucana is somewhat higher metallicity.
 - **PEARLSDG has now been reported to likely be part of a group at 124 Mpc ([Carleton et al. 2024b](https://ui.adsabs.harvard.edu/abs/2024RNAAS...8..181C/abstract){:target="_blank"}).
 It has now been removed from the list.**
 <!-- It will remain (crossed out) on the list for completeness for now, but will be removed in the future.** -->
 - FAST has reported an HI mass for COSMOS-dw1 (log<sub>10</sub>(M<sub>HI</sub>/M<sub>⊙</sub>) = 6.69, [Pan et al. 2024](https://ui.adsabs.harvard.edu/abs/2024arXiv240816597P/abstract){:target="_blank"}).
 While it's included in the table as superseding the HI non-detection in CHILES, it should be noted that the source appears to be offset by \~6.5 arcsec, which is >R<sub>eff</sub> for the galaxy.
 Since the redshift is consistent with COSMOS-dw1, it is possible that this is still representative of the galaxy's HI reservoir and the offset comes from FAST's large pixel scale (60 arcsec) and large beam size (174 arcsec x 174 arcsec).